-Recent data from popular heat pump manufacturers is included with GLD.
-However, any pump set can be added to the list.
-The heat pump model only requires that certain data from heat pump specification sheets, or from software provided by the manufacturer, be entered into the Edit/Add Heat Pumps module.
-The model in GLD requires the input of a minimum of six data points for both heating and cooling modes.
+The heat pump model that GLD uses requires the input of a minimum of six data points for both heating and cooling modes.
 These data points relate capacity and power to the inlet source temperature and are fit using a polynomial line to provide an accurate model for the equipment for any given design parameters.
 By including additional data from different source flow rates and/or different inlet load temperatures and flow rates, higher levels of accuracy are possible.